 b.) you have not paid an invoice when due.

-15.3.
-If we end or suspend our services we may:
+14.3.
+If we end or suspend our services, we may:

-a.) invoice all our work in progress and expenses which shall be payable immediately.
+a.) invoice all our work in progress and disbursements which shall be payable immediately.

 b.) suspend or end any other work for you or anyone you control.

-16.1.
+15.1.
 Governing law.
-The laws of Northern Ireland govern this agreement and any dispute or claim arising out of it or in connection with it.
-Any dispute or claim (including non-contractual disputes or claims) regarding its subject matter or formation shall also be governed by and construed in accordance with the laws of Northern Ireland.
+The laws of Northern Ireland govern this and all future agreements and any dispute or claim arising out of it or in connection with them.
+Any dispute or claim (including non-contractual disputes or claims) regarding their subject matter or formation shall also be governed by and construed in accordance with the laws of Northern Ireland.

-16.2.
+15.2.
 Jurisdiction.
-The parties irrevocably agree that the courts of Northern Ireland have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this agreement or its subject matter or formation (including non-contractual disputes or claims).
+The parties irrevocably agree that the courts of Northern Ireland have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this and all future agreements or their subject matter or formation (including non-contractual disputes or claims).